inko-lang/inko/docs/source/getting-started/memory-management.md

 a # => this is an error, because `a` is moved into `b`
 ```

-In general recovery is only needed when sending values between processes.
+In general, recovery is only needed when sending values between processes.

 ## Using unique values